arno-di-loreto/apihandyman.io/_posts/2021-12-15-handle-api-gateway-and-backend-differences-in-api-documentation-with-openapi-specification.md

 Two important things to remember after reading this post:

-- The consumers MUST have a documentation that matches the API they see without bothering them with internal concerns.
+- The consumers MUST get a documentation, hence an OpenAPI file, that matches the API they see without bothering them with internal concerns (for instance that "the" API is actually build upon 2 components).
 - And whenever you need to tweak the documentation/description of an API, better take advantage of a machine readable format such as the OpenAPI and do the modifications programmatically not manually